U.S. successfully tests hypersonic booster motor in Utah - Up News Info

 This week, the top U.S. military officer confirmed a Chinese hypersonic weapons test that military experts say appears to show Beijing’s pursuit of an Earth-orbiting system designed to evade American missile defenses.

-“We are on schedule for the upcoming flight test of the full common hypersonic missile,” said Vice Admiral Johnny Wolfe Jr, Director, Navy’s Strategic Systems Programs, lead designer for the common hypersonic missile.
-That flight test is slated for fiscal 2022.
+“We are on schedule for the upcoming flight test of the full common hypersonic missile,” said Vice Admiral Johnny Wolfe Jr, Director, Navy’s Strategic Systems Programs, lead designer on the program.
+That flight test, of the combined boost rocket and hypersonic weapon, is slated to happen before autumn 2022.

 Last week in Kodiak, Alaska, the U.S. failed a hypersonic weapon test when the booster failed.